wikimedia/mediawiki-services-wikispeech-pronlex/install/standalone/README.md

 ## II.
 Installation

-1. Download the install script: [install.sh](https://raw.githubusercontent.com/stts-se/pronlex/master/install/standalone/install.sh)
+1. Download the install script for the release you want, or get it from this README's git folder.
+   Download for the master branch: [install.sh](https://raw.githubusercontent.com/stts-se/pronlex/master/install/standalone/install.sh)

 2. Install the pronlex server